 Most of what we’ve covered so far is big-picture stuff.
 What about in the moment when you’re dealing with an intense sugar craving?
 The best thing to do is to go for a short walk or do a microworkout.
-Besides buying you some time and hopefully distracting you from the craving, exercise has been shown to directly dampen cravings.5 Exercise can actually reduce the degree to which sweet foods activate reward centers in the brain.6
+Besides buying you some time and hopefully distracting you from the craving, exercise has been shown to directly dampen cravings.
+Exercise can actually reduce the degree to which sweet foods activate reward centers in the brain.

 If you’re stuck in a meeting or otherwise can’t bust out a quick workout, try eating something else with a strong salty, sour, or bitter flavor.
 People in the Keto Reset group swear by dill pickles.
-Or—and I admit that this does sound like that one crazy trick—there’s some (very limited) evidence that certain smells like jasmine or peppermint might curb appetite, so bust out those essential oils.7 At the very least, your office will smell good.
+Or—and I admit that this does sound like that one crazy trick—there’s some (very limited) evidence that certain smells like jasmine or peppermint might curb appetite, so bust out those essential oils.
+At the very least, your office will smell good.

 Will Swapping Sugar for Artificial Sweeteners Help or Hurt?

-We’re not big on artificial sweeteners like aspartame and sucralose around these parts, but what about sugar alcohols like erithrytol or xylitol, stevia, allulose, or monk fruit that are popular with the keto and ancestral health crowds?
+We’re not big on artificial sweeteners like aspartame and sucralose around these parts, but what about sugar alcohols like erithrytol or xylitol, stevia, allulose, or monk fruit, all of which are popular with the keto and ancestral health crowds?
 Based on my years of working with the Keto Reset community, my opinion is this comes down to personal preference.
 For some people, using “approved” sweeteners keeps them riding the cravings roller coaster.
 They are better off abstaining and letting their tastebuds recalibrate to prefer savory offerings.
 For other people—the moderators—the occasional paleo-fied baked item or ice cream made with these sweeteners help them stay on track and allows them to enjoy their diets more.
 The question is, which one are you?

 What if I’m Addicted to Sugar?